App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Once you’ve found the right car for your needs, whether new or used, the next step is finding good financing — unless you can pay for the car and any other costs with cash, of course.Typically, the loan process includes making a down payment.
-Read on to learn more about what exactly a down payment is and how its size can make an impact on your car loan.
+Once you’ve found the right car for your needs, whether new or used, the next step is finding good financing — unless you can pay for the car and any other costs with cash, of course.Typically, the loan process includes making a car loan down payment.
+Read on to learn more about what exactly an auto down payment is and how its size can make an impact on your car loan.

 What Is a Car Loan Down Payment?